schmm2/mem-gaa/README.md

 The lack of documentation or a bad naming concept often lead to the questions "is this groups still used ... and if yes, where is it assigned?".

 ## App
-memgaa is hosted on Azure as a static web app and can be access via this [url](https://yellow-moss-05fef5803.azurestaticapps.net)
+The app is hosted on Azure as a static web app and can be access via this [url](https://yellow-moss-05fef5803.azurestaticapps.net)

+The integrated graph resources are:
+- Device Enrollment Configuration
+- Device Configurations
+- Device Compliance Policies
+- Windows Autopilot Deployment Profiles
+- Android Managed App Protections
+- iOs Managed App Protections
+- Mobile App Configurations
+- GroupPolicy Configurations
+- Mobile Apps

+### Roadmap
+Currently not all policies and object types are supported.
+I'm working on adding these types in the near future:
+- Endpoint Security Settings
+- Proactive Remediations
+- Powershell Scripts
+- Conditional Access Policies

 ### Support
 I'm happy for every feedback and pull request.